gishanchamith/apekama_project/README.md

 The backend seeds a couple of communities and posts.
 Visiting the frontend will display the community list and posts.
 Clicking a community loads its posts.

+### Searching Posts

+You can search posts across all communities using the search box at the top of the page.
+This sends a request to `/api/posts/search?q=term` and displays any matching posts by title or content.